Postpartum Depression (cont.)

 How is postpartum depression diagnosed?

-Postpartum depression must be distinguished from what is commonly called the "baby blues," which tend to happen in most new mothers.
-In the brief mood problem of baby blues, symptoms like crying, feeling sad, irritability, anxiety, and confusion can occur.
-In contrast to the symptoms of PPD, the symptoms of the baby blues tend to peak around the fourth day after delivery, resolve by the 10th day after giving birth and do not tend to affect the parent's ability to function.
+Postpartum depression must be distinguished from what is commonly called the "baby blues," which tend to occur in most new mothers.
+In the brief mood problem of baby blues, symptoms like crying, sadness, irritability, anxiety, and confusion can occur.
+In contrast to the symptoms of PPD, the symptoms of the baby blues tend to peak around the fourth day after delivery, resolve by the 10th day and do not tend to affect the individual's ability to function.

 Get tips on therapy and treatment.